yicui/BitTube-on-Flash/README.md

 world domination :) I came as close to Flash's [Socket API](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/net/Socket.html) but couldn't get further.
 All I need is my socket able to listen on a port, but understandably this shouldn't be allowed.

-Then in the early summer of 2009, my dream came true: Adobe rolled out their [RTMFP protocol](http://en.wikipedia.org/wiki/Real_Time_Media_Flow_Protocol)!
+In the early summer of 2009, my dream came true: Adobe rolled out their [RTMFP protocol](http://en.wikipedia.org/wiki/Real_Time_Media_Flow_Protocol)!
 I jumped in immediately only to find out it was quite primitive: only point-to-point connection is allowed among peers.
 Also instead of integrating the tracker functionality into one of their products like Media Server, Adobe kept it on one of its own servers and you must apply for an account to use it.
 So everything was behind a black box and they could cut